nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 Installing west
 ===============

-Install the bootstrapper for west by entering the following command:
+Install west by entering the following command:

 .. tabs::